estebancardona7/CH-react/README.md

 3. Start the development server using `npm start`.
 4. Open `http://localhost:3000` in your web browser to view the app.

-## Usage

-[Add description of how to use the app and its main functionalities.
-Include screenshots or GIFs if possible.]

 ## Contributing

 If you would like to contribute to CH React, please follow these steps: